michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 ZOOM

 This course will be delivered online using Zoom.

-If no one in class objects, meetings will be recorded so that students can review material at their leisure.
+* Lectures will be recorded for students unable to attend live lectures
+* These recordings are only viewable by class members
+* Students can watch these recordings later as reference material, but may not extract pieces of them for any purpose
+* These recordings will be deleted on **TBA**

 During meetings, I expect your cameras to be turned on.
 Your facial expressions are important feedback for me to know whether